annhanlon/essays/DHspring2024/README.md

 .ve-media wc:Aztlan_codex_boturini.jpg left
 Wikimedia Commons describes this image as part of the Boturini Codex.
 The licensing information indicates that this image is in the public domain.
 I have used the "left" position tag in order to shrink it to 50% size and position it at the left margin of the screen, with this text on the right. [^1]

-You can zoom in to see the the artist's depiction of the ==Mexica departing from Aztlán=={200,200,400,400}.
+You can zoom in to see the artist's depiction of the ==Mexica departing from Aztlán=={200,200,400,400}.

 ##Comparing images
 You can compare two images in the essay.